 Today we are providing you with an introduction to the crunch stitch.
-Have you seen this great stitch before?
+Have you seen the Crunch stitch before?
 What projects have you used it in?
 The crunch stitch is a great stitch for a beginner or a more confident crocheter.
 It has a fabulous…

 Tag: stitch of the week

-In our Stitch of the Week this week we have the perfect stitch for the colder weather setting in – the floret stitch.
+Learn To Do The Floret Stitch In our Stitch of the Week this week we have the perfect stitch for the colder weather setting in – the floret stitch.
 Do you recognise the stitch?
-We have used this stitch in a few of our designs so far (for example, the highland…
+We have used this stitch in a few of our designs…

-Join us today as we look at the sedge stitch in our Stitch of the Week series.
+Join us today as we look at the sedge stitch in our Stitch of the Week series and create the Susan Wrist Warmers with us.

 What’s in a name?